sbbarragan/Atlas/README.md

 - [nodemon] Internal watch failed: watch ENOSPC for this error run `sudo sysctl fs.inotify.max_user_watches=582222 && sudo sysctl -p`

+- Starting inspector on 127.0.0.1:9229 failed: address already in use for this error run  `killall -9 node` and start app again

 ## Project description:

 - `disk`: this folder content the transpiled code.